Optimal $L^2$ Extensions of Openness Type: Relations to the Usual L2 Extension Problem

 \subsection{An Optimal \texorpdfstring{$L^2$}{L2} Extension Theorem for Homogeneous Jets}

 Using the method of Berndtsson-Lempert \cite{BerndtssonLempert2016}, Hosono \cite{Hosono2020} proved an optimal $L^2$ extension theorem for homogeneous jets on Stein manifolds.
 Indeed, using Theorem \ref{Thm:BasicL2Existence}, we can prove a general result.
-For related results, the reader is referred to \cite{DemaillyNonRed} and \cite{ZhouZhu2022}.
+For related results, we refer the reader to \cite{DemaillyNonRed} and \cite{ZhouZhu}.

 In this section, $\Omega$ is a complex manifold of dimension $n$ and $S\subset\Omega$ is a closed submanifold of codimension $p$.
 Let $\calI_S\subset\calO_\Omega$ be the ideal sheaf associated to $S$, then $\calI_S^m$ is a coherent analytic sheaf for any $m\in\NN_+$.
 Let $\calI_S^0:=\calO_\Omega$.
 For each $m\in\NN$, we define $\calJ^{(m)}:=\calI_S^m/\calI_S^{m+1}$, then $\calJ^{(m)}|_S$ is a locally free $\calO_S$-module.
 We denote by $J^{(m)}$ the associated holomorphic vector bundle over $S$: